kianzohoury/VAE/README.md

 $X$ with potentially much less information.

 ### Measuring Reconstruction Error
 How do we ensure that $X' \approx X$?
-Like many convex optimization problems, we iteratively update the model's parameters $\theta$ using gradient descent, which requires us to compute the gradient of some cost function w.r.t $\theta$.
+Like many deep learning problems, we iteratively update the model's parameters using some flavor of gradient descent, which requires us to compute the gradient of some differentiable cost function.
 Two commonly used cost functions for autoencoders include: _Binary Cross Entropy (BCE)_ and _Mean Squared Error (MSE)_.
 While both have been successfully used in practice, there are reasons why MSE may actually be a safer choice (in fact, I had better results with it,